cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Element Validation

-Recovering a group element from an arbitrary byte array must validate that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.
+Recovering a group element from an arbitrary byte string must validate that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.